 - Speak confidently- Your confidence can help you win everyone's trust and convince them of your views.

-- Stay focused and calm while expressing your take.
+- Stay focused and calm- It makes a huge impact while expressing your take.

 - Respond positively- Don’t show aggression even in heated moments.